brandon-rhodes/pycon2010-mighty-dictionary/presentation.rst

 - make steps of dictionary lookup clearer at beginning (HASH then COMPARE)
 - at end, show how to repackage dictionary (how?)
 - mention not to do the __hash__/__eq__ trick with mutable objects
+- talk about how setdefault() does only one lookup
+- show how space is used (and wasted) for several ranges of dict size

 .. raw:: html